GoogleChrome/web-vitals/README.md

 onLCP(console.log, {reportSoftNavs: true});
 ```

-Note that this will change the way the first page loads are measured as the metrics for the inital URL will be finalized once the first soft nav occurs.
+Note that this will change the way the first page loads are measured as the metrics for the initial URL will be finalized once the first soft nav occurs.
 To measure both you need to register two callbacks:

 ```js
 import {